efernandezpascual/mires/doc/manuscript.md

 ecophysiology (Körner and Paulsen [2004](#ref-RN3024)), the groundwater buffer effect is expected to allow mire plants to live in a wider range of air temperatures than they could otherwise.
-Indeed, mires have a relatively homogeneous flora across their range despite their broad distribution.
+Indeed, mires have a relatively homogeneous flora across their range, despite their broad distribution.
 In Europe, fens are distributed from the Iberian Peninsula to boreal Fennoscandia and from low valleys to the alpine belt (Peterka et al. [2017](#ref-RN4678)).
 In the arctic, temperate-continental and